sparkletown/sparkle/README.md

 See [Start application](docs/getting-started.md)

 **Note**: You might need to emulate the firebase functions locally before the server can properly start.
-If you have issues using/editing the actual staging functions, try that.
+If you have issues using/editing your actual deployed environment functions, try that.

 ### Step 5: Firebase Emulators

 See [Firebase Emulators](docs/firebase-emulators.md)

 ---

 ## Part Three: Contribute to Sparkle

 ### Our Git Flow